This office cannot:

 The first page of the document must also have a blank space

-at least 4 inches wide x 1 ½ inches high on the first page of the instrument for a recording sticker
+at least 4 inches wide x 1 ½ inches high on the right hand side of the first page of the instrument for a recording sticker

 (if this space is not provided, you will be charged an additional